 - As this is a "top-down" approach, investment market impacts were modelled as the average projected impacts for each asset class, ie assuming that the Fund's investments are affected by climate risk in line with the market-average portfolio for the asset class.
 This contrasts with a "bottom up" approach that would model the impact on each individual investment held in the Fund's investment portfolio.
 As such, it does not require extensive scheme-specific data and so the Trustee was able to consider the potential impacts of the three climate scenarios for all of the Fund's assets. - In practice, the Fund's investment portfolio may not experience climate impacts in line with the market average.
-The Trustee considers, on an ongoing basis, how Fund's climate risk exposure differs from the market average using climate metrics (which are compared with an appropriate market benchmark). - The Trustee notes that the three climate scenarios chosen are intended to be plausible, not "worst case", and the modelling is based on median outcomes.
-It therefore illustrates how the centre of the "funnel of doubt" surrounding DB funding and DC asset projections might be affected by climate change.
-It does not consider tail risks within that funnel, nor does it consider how the funnel might be widened by the additional uncertainties arising from climate change.
-In addition, only three scenarios out of infinitely many have been considered.
-Other scenarios could give better or worse outcomes for the Fund. - Uncertainty in climate modelling is inevitable.
+The Trustee considers, on an ongoing basis, how Fund's climate risk exposure differs from the market average using climate metrics (which are compared with an appropriate market benchmark). - Uncertainty in climate modelling is inevitable.
 In this case, key areas of uncertainty relating to the financial impacts include how climate change might affect interest rates and inflation, and the timing of market responses to climate change.
 ClimateMAPS, like most modelling of this type, does not allow for all climate-related impacts and therefore, in aggregate, is quite likely to underestimate the potential impacts of climate-related risks, especially for the Failed Transition scenario.
 For example, tipping points (which could cause runaway physical climate impacts) are not modelled and no allowance is made for knock-on effects, such as climate-related migration and conflicts.